 For details on the

 To use other algorithms supported by MATLAB in a Simulink model, generate a set of random numbers in MATLAB, and store the output as a .mat file.
 Use this .mat file as the random number input for your simulation.
-For more information, see Creating and Controlling a Random Number Stream.
-To create multiple independent streams using MATLAB, see Multiple streams
+For more information, see Creating and Controlling a Random Number Stream (MATLAB).
+To create multiple independent streams using MATLAB, see Multiple Streams (MATLAB)

 Using multiple seeds to generate multiple parallel independent

 streams for a generator algorithm is not recommended for the